 Individuals Who Have Lain in State or in Honor

 Since Henry Clay in 1852, the U.S. Capitol Rotunda has been used as a place to pay tribute to the Nation’s most distinguished citizens.
-Made available for public viewing in the Rotunda, persons who have “lain in state” traditionally have been military officers or elected American officials, including 11 U.S. Presidents.
+Made available for public viewing in the Rotunda, persons who have “lain in state” traditionally have been American statesmen and military leaders, including 11 U.S. Presidents.
 In 1998, to recognize two Capitol Police officers who died in the line of duty, Congress granted use of the Rotunda for their caskets to “lie in honor.”
-Rosa Parks is the third private citizen to lie in honor in the Capitol Rotunda, see The Architect of the Capitol website.
+For a complete list of individuals who have lain in state or lain in honor in the Capitol Rotunda, see The Architect of the Capitol website.

-Individuals Who Have Recently Lain in State in the Capitol Rotunda:
+Individuals Who Have Recently Lain in State in the Capitol Rotunda